 - Buildings with two storeys and two streets listed can seek reimbursement of up to $25,000 per street listed, to a maximum of $50,000 (excluding GST).

 - Buildings with three storeys and over with two streets listed can seek reimbursement of up to $65,000 per street listed, to a maximum of $130,000 (excluding GST).

 Unreinforced Masonry Buildings Securing Fund has further information about the fund.

 Important things to remember

-- You won’t get funding support until the council confirms that you have done the work required under the section 124 notice.
+- For the remaining work, you won’t get funding support until the council confirms that you have done the work required under the section 124 notice.

 - Additional work to strengthen the building, ie work over and above securing the parapet and/or facade, won’t be eligible for funding support.

 - There will be other additional work that is not covered by the fund.
-Check pages 16 and 17 of the guidance below.
+Check page 21 of the guidance below.